 - Manages more than 3,500 acres of land in 17 properties GMC owns.

 - Holds 19 trail rights-of-way, protecting 6.4 miles of Long Trail System treadway.

 - Collaborates in the stewardship of more than 10,000 acres on the LT/AT and AT corridors in Vermont with the Green Mountain National Forest and the Appalachian Trail Conservancy, including 19 open areas.

 - Manages 305 miles of boundary lines with the help of over 65 volunteer corridor monitors.

 - Is a member of the Land Trust Alliance.

-Many responsibilities have come with owning over 3,000 acres of land and holding conservation easements on over 20,000 acres of land.
-The Stewardship Program oversees monitoring and management of these lands; responds to easement violations and timber trespass; reviews development proposals; manages GIS database and mapping; pays property taxes; and works closely with state and federal land managers.
-The Stewardship Program reviews development proposals affecting the trail such as ski area expansion and wind energy and telecommunications projects.
+Monitoring and managing these lands means that the Land Conservation Program maintains property boundaries, responds to easement violations, coordinates sustainable forest management practices on property owned by the Club, manages GIS database and mapping, pays property taxes, and works closely with state and federal land managers.
+The Land Conservation Program reviews development proposals affecting the trail such as ski area expansion and wind energy and telecommunications projects.

 The Green Mountain Club supports sustainable forestry practices and Vermont’s working landscape.

 Properties owned by the Club are managed for high quality recreation, conservation of natural resources, and sustainable timber management.
 Timber harvests on GMC land have been used to enhance wildlife habitat, provide revenue for the Club’s work, and supply firewood for our visitor center which uses wood gasification boilers for heat and hot water.